Helical Gear GeneratorWin64, English

-Module: The module is the length of pitch diameter per tooth.
-Therefore m = d / z; where m is module, d is the pitch diameter of the gear, and z is the number of teeth.
+Module: The module is the length of the pitch diameter per tooth.
+Therefore, m = d / z; where m is a module, d is the pitch diameter of the gear, and z is the number of teeth.

 Teeth: Number of teeth the gear has.
 The higher the helix angle, and to some extent pressure angle, are the fewer teeth the gear needs to have to avoid undercutting.
 It is possible to create a Helical gear with a single tooth given a high enough Helix Angle.
 CAUTION: due to performance reasons, do not make gears with several hundred teeth.

 Backlash: [experimental] a positive value here causes each tooth to be slightly narrower than the ideal tooth.
-In the real world having a perfect tooth is not often desired, it is better to build in a little backlash to reduce friction, allowing room for lubricant between teeth, and to prevent jamming.
-Backlash is allowed to also be negative which has no real world application I'm aware of but may be useful for compensating for undersized teeth which were 3D printed, etc.
+In the real world having a perfect tooth is not often desired, it is better to build in a little backlash to reduce friction, allow room for lubricant between teeth, and prevent jamming.
+Backlash is allowed to also be negative which has no real-world application I'm aware of but may be useful for compensating for undersized teeth which were 3D printed, etc.